Modern Marketing Mix Modeling

 Online advertising and attribution

-With the rise of the internet and, especially, direct-to-consumer internet brands, the story changed.
-Brands like Warby Parker and Casper that started in the early 2010’s sold directly to customers online and were driven primarily by online advertising.
-Critically, when advertising in channels like Facebook and Google search, you can know exactly which customers saw your ads and whether they converted or not.
-So rather than having to use a complicated statistical model to estimate the impact of your advertising spend, you can see the “conversion rate” and ROI right at the top of the dashboard of any digital advertising platform.
+Critically, when advertising in channels like Facebook and Google search, advertisers can know exactly which customers saw their ads and whether they converted or not.
+So rather than having to use a complicated statistical model to estimate the impact of their advertising spend, they can see the “conversion rate” and ROI right at the top of the dashboard of any digital advertising platform.

 Problem solved, right?